julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 **Setting the stage:**

 The Big Rock is one of the largest competitive sport fishing tournaments in the world.
 This years' prize purse was a record $2.86 million!
 It is held annually in the beginning of June and is based out of a small coastal town named Morehead City, North Carolina, which is about an hour from where I grew up.
-The ultimate goal of this tournament is to catch and weigh the heaviest Atlantic blue marlin and win nearly 1 million dollars.
-Top prize this year received $793,000 for catching and weighing a 914 pound blue marlin!
+The ultimate goal is to catch and weigh the heaviest Atlantic blue marlin which wins you nearly 1 million dollars.
+This years' winner received $793,000 for catching a 914 pound blue marlin!
 Participants can win big in other categories as well (for more info on this please see the *Tournament Details* section below).
-This is a 6 day tournament where boats choose only 4 of those days to fish.
-This year, 184 boats entered with sizes ranging from 26-97 feet.
+It lasts for 6 days and the participants choose only 4 of those days to fish.
+184 boats were entered with sizes ranging from 26-97 feet.
 There were 70 unique boat brands, 86 cities, and 10 states represented.

 The data for this tournament comes from the [The Big Rock website](https://www.thebigrock.com/), which is real-time updated throughout the day.
 Participants have to radio-in any activity since they are far from shore and people want to know what is happening.
-For instance, when they are hooked-up to a fish, it must be reported.
+For instance, when someone gets hooked-up to a fish, it must be reported.
 This creates a lot of activity data.
-I pulled this data from the website and did a small analysis on it.
+I pulled this data from the website and analyzed it.

+- Trying to simplify:

+* billfish tournament in morehead city, nc
+* prize purse was record $2.86 million, this years winner that caught the biggest blue marlin (914 lbs) received 700k
+* apply methods of statistics to analyze the population, research discrete random variable
+* can i give probabilities of winning just by seeing distribution of boat lengths of participants

 **Why I'm doing this:**

-I chose to analyze this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.
+I chose to do an analysis on this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.
 I also thought some friends and family would enjoy reading it as well.

 **Main questions:**